October 6th, 2018

 0730 – 1830

 After packing the calories and having a great visit with Josh and his family, it was time to get back on the trail.
-I had some trepidation about this section, since it is the driest and I am still unarmed with the croudsourced commentary from guthooks.
-I looked into buying the desert section of the app but the way things are divided, I would also have to buy the Sierra section to cover just the trail from Walker Pass to Tehachapi.
+I had some trepidation about this section, since it was the driest and I was unarmed with the croud-sourced commentary from guthooks.
+I looked into buying the desert section of the app but the way things were divided, I would also have to buy the Sierra section to cover just the trail from Walker Pass to Tehachapi.

 I just downloaded the old-fashioned water report instead.
-It is a pdf that someone maintains weekly/monthly based off reports from other hikers.
+It’s a pdf that someone maintains weekly/monthly based off reports from other hikers.
 They write in to say if a spring is still running or how much water remains in a cache.
 There were some reports from as recent as a week ago, so I figured that was good enough.
-It is risky to rely solely on one source or cache, so I carried 3 liters to start the day.
+It’s risky to rely solely on one source or cache, so I carried 3 liters to start the day.

 Josh dropped me off at Walker pass pretty early.
 It was quite cold and I had to wear several layers.
-The desert continues to defy my expectations.
-But cold is great, considering that I don’t need as much water.
+The desert continued to defy my expectations.
+But cold was great, considering that I didn’t need as much water.
 I barely took a sip in the first 6 hours.
 Luckily there was lots of water in a cache 20 miles in at Bird Spring Pass, where I downed a liter.

 I was surprised to see in a trail registry that about 8 SOBOs had come through on the day I zeroed.
-I had no idea that so many were just a day behind.
+I had no idea so many were just a day behind me.
 I wondered if some had skipped ahead, since the weather in the Sierra was getting bad.
 Some of the names I knew but there were a few unfamiliar ones, as well.

-I had to kick aside a bunch of cow pies to clear the site.
-There is also a lot of poop in the desert.
-I have been noticing it on the trail everywhere.
-There is no rain to wash it away and it doesn’t decompose very fast or at all, leading to mummified turds.
+There’s also a lot of poop in the desert.
+I had to kick aside a bunch of cow pies to clear my site.
+I’d been noticing it on the trail everywhere.
+There’s no rain to wash it away and it doesn’t decompose very fast or at all, leading to mummified turds.
 As for the makers of said turds, I saw lots of rabbits, a coyote and also this little beauty, sunning itself on the trail…

 …a harmless bullsnake.
 They are often mistaken for rattlesnakes.
-I have not seen any rattlers yet but I need to keep my eyes peeled!
+I had not seen any rattlers yet but I needed to keep my eyes peeled!